Fictitious assets are expenses presented as assets.

 - Miscellaneous Expenditure

-The above terms are kind of basics.
+The above terms are basic.

 Table of contents